Loading...

 Chronic disease has exploded — and it’s no coincidence

 Sure, when consumed in small amounts on rare occasions, processed food additives probably won’t have much impact.
-But most us are eating so many processed foods that inflammation triggered by toxic additives isn’t occasional — it’s happening every single day, meal after meal, snack after snack.
+But most of us are eating so many processed foods that inflammation triggered by toxic additives isn’t occasional — it’s happening every single day, meal after meal, snack after snack.

 So is it any wonder that at the same time that processed food intake has taken over the typical American diet, we’re also seeing a dramatic rise in chronic, inflammation-driven conditions across all age groups?